Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Real-Space Nanoribbon Structure Analysis

 \subsection{Global and local density of states}

 A common characteristic of topological phases is the developement of topological zero-energy (flat bands) edge states.
-This is an important phenomenon related to the appearance of van Hove singularities at zero energy, which contribute to the sharp peaks in the corresponding density of states (DOS) measured as follows \be \mathrm{DOS}_\eta(E)=\sum_{n=1}^D \delta_\eta(E-E_n), \ee where $E_n$ are the Hamiltonian eigenvalues.
+This is an important phenomenon related to the appearance of van Hove singularities at zero energy, which contribute to the sharp peaks in the corresponding density of states (DOS) measured as follows \be \mathrm{DOS}_\eta(E)=\frac{1}{D}\sum_{n=1}^D \delta_\eta(E-E_n)=\frac{1}{D} \sum_{n=1}^D \frac{\eta/\pi}{(E-E_n)^2 + \eta^2}, \ee where $E_n$ are the Hamiltonian eigenvalues and $D=2L_xL_y$ is the total number of Hamiltonian $H_s$ eigenstates.
 Low-energy flat bands also develop at magic angles in twisted bilayer graphene \cite{Bistritzer12233}.
 This flattening of moir\'e bands at magic angles is accompanied by a vanishing of the effective Dirac-point Fermi velocity and strong enhancement of the counterflow conductivity, as experimentally measured by \cite{Cao2018,Cao2018unconventional}.
 Flat bands and magic angles are also captured by fidelity-susceptibility and other information entropy measures \cite{TBGPhysicaE}.

-In Figure \ref{fig_DOS} we show the DOS for spin-up electrons (identical for spin-down electrons) below and above the critical point $t_a^C$.
-Indeed, flat bands (near zero-energy) develop above $t_a^C$ but, in this case, the peaks are not quite sharp.
+In Figure \ref{fig_DOS} we show the DOS for spin-up electrons (identical for spin-down electrons) below, above and at the critical point $t_a^C$.
+In this case, we cannot say with absolute certainty that flat bands (near zero-energy) develop above $t_a^C$ (the peaks are not quite sharp).
 The DOS also does not provide information on the spin-splitting effect, because up and down electron contributions are identical.
-Therefore, we resort to a more convenient/interesting magnitude, such as the Local Density of States (LDOS), which combinines Hamiltonian eigenvalues and eigenvectors.
+Therefore, we resort to a more convenient/interesting magnitude, such as the Local Density of States (LDOS), which combines Hamiltonian eigenvalues and eigenvectors.